-The retina is the light sensing tissue at the back of the eye.
+The retina is the light-sensing tissue at the back of the eye.
 It is nourished by tiny blood vessels that bring blood into (arteries) and out (veins) of the eye.
 A retinal artery occlusion means that an artery in the retina has become clogged.
-The blockage causes sudden painless decrease in central or peripheral vision.
+The blockage causes a sudden painless decrease in central or peripheral vision.

-The arterial blockage is caused by a tiny clot (embolus) that breaks off from the heart or from a larger blood vessel in the neck (carotid artery).
+The arterial blockage is usually caused by a tiny clot (embolus) that breaks off from the heart or from a larger blood vessel in the neck (carotid artery).
 The image on the right shows numerous such emboli (black arrows) that caused the occlusion (blue arrow).
 If another clot subsequently breaks off from the heart or carotid arteries and blocks a blood vessel in the brain, this can cause a transient ischemic attack (TIA) or a stroke.
+About 10% of patients with central retinal artery occlusions are caused by inflammation of this blood vessel from giant cell arteritis.

 If caught within hours of the occlusion, we are sometimes able to lower the eye pressure enough to move the embolus out of the clogged artery.
 Some patients can recover significant vision, although the vision loss is usually permanent for most.